shakebugs/shake-docs/docs/rest-api/modules/accounts.md

 ### Authentication

 Required.
-Use your API key in the `X-API-KEY` header.
+Use your REST API key in the `X-API-KEY` header.

 ### Response